MrGallo/pbd-python/docs/_sources/exercises/what-if.md.txt

 # If Intro

-Here is the next Java program you'll enter, which introduces you to the if statement.
+Here is the next Python program you'll enter, which introduces you to the if statement.
 Type this in, make it run exactly right and then we'll see if your practice has paid off.

 Name your file: